metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 [Table of Contents](#table-of-contents)

+## How do I regain trust in my computer

+The question is how do I regain trust in my computer?

+I installed unsigned software recently, I recall visiting potentially bad website, I didn't know I can encrypt my DNS, I was using Administrator account to go online etc. etc.

+If you ask yourself such or similar questions then you can't trust your computer which means trust must be regained.

+And the only way to regain trust is to clean reload operating system, making sure not to repeat the mistake that led to asking these questions.

+Reinstalling the system should be followed by securing it and changing all your passwords with new ones, including router password and settings.

+There is no alternative to clean reload, scanning your PC for malware is of no help since antivirus won't detect FUD malware.

+Changing your passwords on an untrusted computer is worse than not changing them at all, since if your computer isn't trusted then how do you know your input isn't intercepted? better do nothing.

+Switching from Admin account to standard account if you were Admin is beating a dead horse since if you were Admin then your system already was vulnerable and it's impossible to be sure nothing wrong happened so far.

+Clean reload though isn't 100% certainty either, for neither security nor privacy, security wise clean reload won't get rid or hardware based malware if there is one, and privacy wise your computer ID's are permanent and already stored on servers which you visit.

+To also rule out this one would have to purchase a brand new computer and even then it won't be 100% certainty because you can't know whether hardware manufacturer or perhaps their employee is trusted, nor can you know for certain what did people in computer shop do to the hardware.

+But going that far makes not much sense, hardware malware is difficult to write and is usually used to target corporations not individual users, and preventing share of your PC ID's can't be prevented without harming your comfort of computing, so buying a new computer would only create a new identity but not solve the problem.

+Therefore clean reload is the most sane and economically efficient method and is some 99% certainty.

+Of course, to have 100% certainty one would have recycle the computer, bury the remains underground and never use computer again.

 ## Additional research

 Following web sites are good starting point for additional research regarding security and privacy